AngryUEFI/AngryCAT/README.md

 By convention requests have MSB not set, responses have MSB set.

 ### Payload
-Maximum 8192 Bytes.
+Maximum 1MB.
 Actual length denoted by Message Length field - 8.
 Contents depend on the Message Type.

 # Requests
 These messages are sent from AngryCAT to AngryUEFI.